alexleyoung/agc/README.md

 # auto-gcal

-automatically generate google tasks and events with natural langauge
+http server for interacting with google calendar with natural langauge. yippee!